Fulwade/Twitter-Data-Analysis-Using-HADOOP-and-HIVE/README.md

 2. find out total number of users in the dataset.
 3. find out the number of users above age of 25.
 4. Find out average friends which gender is male.
-5.Do young members use mobile phones or computer for twitter browsing?
+5.Do young members use mobile phones or computer for twitter browsing.
-6.Do adult members use mobile phones or computer for twitter browsing?
+6.Do adult members use mobile phones or computer for twitter browsing.
 7.Count of twitter user for each month.
 8.Copy the output of query  in HDFS.
 9.Create table using partition.